-RAB Floor Limit{t-1 end} is the RAB Floor Limit at the end of the preceding calendar year (t-1).
+RAB Floor Limitt-1 end is the RAB Floor Limit at the end of calendar year (t-1), as approved and published by the ACCC in its annual compliance final determination for t-1.

-RAB Floor Limit{t-1 start} is the RAB Floor Limit at the start of the preceding calendar year (t-1).
+RAB Floor Limitt-1 start is the RAB Floor Limit at the start of calendar year (t-1).